dgamboaestrada/resume/README.md

 npm run-script build
 ```

-This project use the (hackmyresume)[https://github.com/hacksalot/HackMyResume] project.
+This project use the [resume-cli](https://github.com/jsonresume/resume-cli) or [hackmyresume](https://github.com/hacksalot/HackMyResume) to generate the resume file.